silverbirder/storybook-addon-range-controls/README.md

 Your addon might use one or more of these patterns.
 Feel free to delete unused code.
 Update `src/manager.ts` and `src/preview.ts` accordingly.

-Lastly, configure you addon name in `src/constants.ts`.
+Lastly, configure your addon name in `src/constants.ts`.

 ### Bundling